Racial equality: State of racial equality

+United States laws

-Thirteenth Amendment[edit]
+Thirteenth Amendment

-The Thirteenth Amendment to the United States Constitution was passed on January 31, 1865 with the intention to abolished slavery and involuntary servitude in all states, except as punishment for a crime.
+The Thirteenth Amendment to the United States Constitution was passed on January 31, 1865, with the intention to abolish slavery and involuntary servitude in all states, except as punishment for a crime.
 As a result, many people, particularly in the South, abused the poorly written amendment.
 To further explain, an article from the Gettysburg College, states, "Many in Congress believed that slavery was detrimental to white laborers in the South because slaves were seen as a long term investment, and white laborers were unable to make advancements because slavery was less expensive in the long run."
-(Jones, 2016) In elaboration, the thirteenth amendment was only set to abolish slavery legally, yet it was not until the late 1900's for the government to abolish convict lease programs, which allowed for a subtle form of slavery.
+In elaboration, the thirteenth amendment was only set to abolish slavery legally, however, with further knowledge of what happened, it was seen that many people took advantage of the second statement of this amendment and set into place convict lease programs, which allowed for a subtle form of slavery, and was not legally abolished until the late 1900s.

-Fourteenth Amendment[edit]
+Fourteenth Amendment

-The Fourteenth Amendment allowed citizenship to those who were born in the United States, including non-white individuals.
-It also stops any other state to pass their law which will violate this amendment.
-It prohibits states from opposing any person's "life, liberty or property, without law coming forward on the individual" or to "deny to any person within its authority the equal protection of the laws."
+The Fourteenth Amendment was passed in 1868 and allowed citizenship for anyone born on US soil regardless of race.
+Just like the other reconstruction amendments, the fourteenth amendment was not popular amongst the southern states and faced a lot of backlash, since it gave previously enslaved people individual rights.

-Fifteenth Amendment[edit]
+Fifteenth Amendment

-The fifteenth Amendment made it illegal for any state to deny people the right to vote regardless of their race, ethnicity, or any previous servitude.
+The Fifteenth Amendment (1870) made it illegal for any state to deny people the right to vote regardless of their race, ethnicity, or any previous servitude.
+This amendment was surprisingly supported by both the North and the South of the United States.
+This was mainly because the Northern states had a great amount of black Male suffrage movements, and the Southern States figured the black population can add more votes for Southern view points.

-Supreme Court Cases
+Supreme Court cases

 Plessy v.
 Ferguson (1896) was a landmark decision issued by the supreme court that ruled the act of segregation to be constitutional as long as it was separate but equal.
-"The decision also recognized and justified the power of individual states to enforce their state segregation laws.
+To further explain, "The decision also recognized and justified the power of individual states to enforce their state segregation laws.
 As a result, the decision has had implications for such issues as the definition of blackness, the acknowledgment of gradients of whiteness, the significance of citizenship, and the interpretation of the state’s regulatory role in the separation of races in public space."

 Brown v.
-Board of Education (1952) was a supreme court decision following Plessy V. Ferguson that decided that separation cannot be equal, therefore, segregation was unconstitutional.
+Board of Education (1952) was a Supreme Court decision following Plessy V. Ferguson that decided that separation cannot be equal in schools, therefore, segregation was unconstitutional.
+Many people believe that this supreme court case was responsible for desegregation in schools, however, the court decision had no direct impact, and schools remained largely segregated.
+Schools were allowed to take as much time needed to desegregate, delaying any reconstruction towards racial equality amongst blacks and White Americans.

-loving v.
-Virginia (1967) was a supreme court decision that allowed people of any race to get married.
+Loving v.
+Virginia (1967) was a Supreme Court decision that allowed for interracial marriage in the United States.
+It made any laws banning this right unconstitutional.